caramel and cashews

 • Beat butter on medium speed for 30 seconds.
 This will ensure the cream cheese and butter emulsify with no lumps especially if your butter is on the cold side.

-• Add cream cheese and beat for 1 more minute.
+• Add cream cheese and vanilla and beat for 1 more minute.
 Scrape the bowl with a spatula.

 • Add 1 ½ cups of the powdered sugar.
 Beat on low for 5 seconds so the sugar doesn't poof out of the bowl.
 Beat on medium high for 1 minute.